 D. Fairy tales

 Fairy tales are a rich source of motivating learning content for our younger learners.
-You will find LearnEnglish Kids materials on three very well known fairy tales:
+You will find LearnEnglish Kids stories and materials on three very well known fairy tales:

 You could start your lesson by introducing the story of Goldilocks, which your learners will probably know already.
-If you can, try to get hold of a big storybook of Goldilocks and the Three Bears.
-Read or tell the story to your students, exploiting the visuals and asking questions throughout.
+If you can, try to get hold of a big storybook with illustrations.
+Read or tell the story to your learners, exploiting the visuals and asking questions throughout.
 Make sure the children understand key words for the story e.g. Goldilocks, bear, porridge, bowl, chair, bed.

-Now show your students the story on LearnEnglish Kids: http://learnenglishkids.britishcouncil.org/en/short-stories/goldilocks-and-the-three-bears After they have watched the story once or twice you could ask them to do the downloadable worksheet (under the story).
-Once children are familiar with the story, they could act out the play of Goldilocks.
+Now show your learnerss the story on LearnEnglish Kids.
+After they have watched the story once or twice you could ask them to do the downloadable worksheet (under the story).
+Once children are familiar with the story, they could act out a play version of Goldilocks.
 You can download masks of the three bears and Goldilocks, and you could also collect a few props for use in acting out the story e.g. bowls, spoons, cushions as ‘beds'.
 Depending on the level of your learners, you could ask the children to work in groups of four to practise the dialogue, or do this as a whole-class activity.
-Find the masks and play here: http://learnenglishkids.britishcouncil.org/en/craft-downloads/goldilocks-play
+Find the masks and play here:

-You could do similar activities with the Jack and the Beanstalk story and the Little Red Riding Hood story.
-You can download the finger puppets for the latter here: http://learnenglishkids.britishcouncil.org/en/craft-downloads/little-red-riding-hood-finger-puppets
+You could do similar activities with the Jack and the beanstalk story and the Little Red Riding Hood story.
+You can download finger puppets for the latter here:

 2. Lower Secondary learners

 With learners who are a little more advanced you can exploit their knowledge of universal fairy tales and perhaps some local ones.
-Begin the lesson by asking the students which fairy tales they know and write up the names on the board in English.
-Well-known fairy tales include Cinderella, Snow White, Goldilocks, Little Red Riding Hood, Jack and the Beanstalk, Sleeping Beauty and Beauty and the Beast.
+Begin the lesson by asking the learners which fairy tales they know and write up the names on the board in English.
+Other well-known fairy tales include Cinderella, Snow White, Sleeping Beauty and Beauty and the Beast.

-Ask your students to tell the basic plot of one of the fairy stories on the board.
+Ask your learners to tell the basic plot of one of the stories.
 Write up key vocabulary and characters on the board e.g. prince, castle, ogre, ugly sisters, wicked queen, frog.
 Your learners could compare the stories - which characters or objects appear most?

 Now discuss the typical plot of a fairy story.
 What usually happens?
-If you like you could show your learners one of the stories from the section above.
-After the vocabulary and story input, as a lead-in to a creative activity, you can use the Story Maker interactive activity http://learnenglishkids.britishcouncil.org/en/make-your-own/story-maker Students choose all the variables in the story - character, setting etc - but the basic framework of the story stays the same.
+If you like you could show your learners one of the fairy stories on LearnEnglish Kids.
+After the vocabulary and story input, as a lead-in to a creative activity, you can use the Story Maker interactive activity.
+Learners choose all the variables in the story - character, setting etc - but the basic framework of the story stays the same.

-Finally you can ask your students to write their own fairy tale, or a modern fairy story.
-Ask your students to think about what would be different if the tale were set in modern-day society.
-Think of the places, characters, events, etc. In pairs or groups students could write their modern-day version and illustrate them for display work.
+Finally you can ask your learners to write their own fairy tale, or a modern fairy story.
+Ask your learners to think about what would be different if the tale were set in modern-day society.
+Think of the places, characters, events, etc. In pairs or groups learners could write their modern-day version and illustrate them for display work.
 Or your class could use them to make a book of modern-day fairy tales.

 Updated by the TeachingEnglish team